International Conference, 1 – 3 November 2010, CEE, Ahmedabad, India

 Mary Evelyn Tucker

-Mary Evelyn Tucker has a PhD from Columbia University in East Asian religions.
+Mary Evelyn Tucker received her PhD from Columbia University in East Asian religions.
 She has a dual appointment with the Yale Divinity School and the Yale School of Forestry and Environmental Studies.
-Previously she was a visiting professor of religion at Yale University and is founder and coordinator of the Forum on Religion and Ecology.
+Previously she was a visiting professor of religion at Yale University, and she is founder and coordinator of the Forum on Religion and Ecology.
 Along with John Grim, she organized a ten-conference series on World Religions and Ecology at Harvard's Center for the Study of World Religions, which led to the publication of 10 volumes by Harvard from this series.
 She co-edited the volumes on the ecological dimensions of Confucianism, Buddhism, and Hinduism.
+They are also editors of a series of 18 books on Ecology and Justice from Orbis Books.
 Ms. Tucker has been a committee member of the Interfaith Partnership for the Environment at the United Nations Environment Programme (UNEP) since 1986, and is vice president of the American Teilhard Association.
 She was a member of the Earth Charter International Drafting Committee.

 Mirian Vilela